How to remap keyboard keys on Windows 11, 10

 Do you need to reassign keyboard keys or shortcuts?
-In this guide, we'll show you how on Windows 11.
+In this guide, we'll show you how on Windows 11 and 10.

 Windows 11 remap keys settings / Image: Mauro Huculak

-• To remap a keyboard key on Windows 11, open PowerToys > Keyboard Manager > Remap a key, configure the key remap and save changes.
+• To remap a keyboard key on Windows 11 and 10, open PowerToys > Keyboard Manager > Remap a key, configure the key remap and save changes.

-• To remap a shortcut on Windows 11, open PowerToys > Keyboard Manager > Remap a shortcut, configure the shortcut remap and save changes.
+• To remap a shortcut on Windows 11 and 10, open PowerToys > Keyboard Manager > Remap a shortcut, configure the shortcut remap and save changes.

-On Windows 11, you can remap keys and shortcuts in different ways, but I have found that using PowerToys is the fastest and easiest method.
+On Windows 11 (or 10), you can remap keys and shortcuts in different ways, but I have found that using PowerToys is the fastest and easiest method, and in this guide, I’ll show you how.

-If you play games on your computer or use the device for work, sometimes, you may need to reassign some keys and shortcuts to different keys or a combo of keys because it makes more sense or can help improve productivity.
+If you use your computer for gaming or work, sometimes you may need to reassign some keys and shortcuts to different keys or a combo of keys because it makes more sense or can help improve productivity.

-In this guide, I will teach you how to quickly use the PowerToys app to remap keys and shortcuts on Windows 11.
-(You can use these instructions on Windows 10.)
+In this guide, I will teach you how to quickly use the PowerToys app to remap keys and shortcuts on Windows 11 and even on Windows 10.

-To remap keys on your keyboard on Windows 11, use these steps:
+To remap keys on your keyboard on Windows 11 (or 10), use these steps:

 1. Open PowerToys.